Uptycs/query-tls/README.md

 [AWS CloudFormation](cloudformation/query-tls.yml) template can be used to create the necessary AWS resources.
 CloudFormation template requires 5 parameters:
 * `Email`: Email address to send alert notifications to
-* `EnrollSecret`: Shared secret that should match the agent side value
+* `EnrollSecrets`: Comma-separated list of shared secrets that should match the agent side enroll secret
 * `StorageBucket`: S3 bucket that will be created by CloudFormation where log data is stored
 * `LambdaBucket`: S3 bucket where Lambda zip can be deployed from
 * `LambdaKey`: S3 key path to the Lambda zip file